+What do the skull masks represent?
 Ironically enough, we filmed the video before we had the song.
 I watched the video on repeat and kind of got lyrical and musical ideas together from the video.
 It was almost like scoring a short film with a pop song.
 It was challenge.
 It pushed me to think in a different way.
 It was a completely different thought process.

 The masks represent that Bohnes isn’t just me, it’s a thought process and a universe that I built.
 Anyone could be Bohnes, and underneath man, woman, gay, straight, doesn’t matter where you’re from, your sexual orientation or the color of your skin, underneath it all, you’re bones.
 The masks represented that we’re the same and anyone could wear that mask and we’re all people: we all live, die, fall in love, lose, fail.
 That’s who we are at our core, and again not to be morbid, when you die, everything disappears and your bones are left to tell your stories.

+What can fans expect from your upcoming album?
+Does it follow any recurring theme or concept?
 It’ll be out early next year.
 Yes, it’s as close to a concept album without it being a concept album.
 One of the reasons the project is called Bohnes is because it was at a point in my life, where it really hit me.
 Life and death really hit me.
 Death is actually this incredibly beautiful thing because it forces you to live.
 If we all lived forever, there would be unlimited amount of time and we wouldn’t catapult ourselves into adventures because we could do it later.
 Life is short, so it makes us want to travel the world, fall in love, and do these things.
 I guess the entirety of the album is based around time and life and death.

 My favorite song on the album is a song called “Coffins” and it’s a love song and the main lyric in the chorus us “If you walk out the door, know that I will too, I hope they build coffins for two.”
 It’s kinda realizing that one day, you will die but being okay with it knowing you have someone you’re walking life with that’ll go with you.

+Any plans to tour soon?
 I think I need to get music out so there’s more content and for people to understand what the Bohnes world is.
 But, definitely I would love to tour.
 If enough people like the music, I’ll be touring endlessly again.

+To what extent, if any, does your personal style and look reflect your music or your new persona as Bohnes?
 I think rock n’ roll my entire life has affected how I dressed.
 I found this picture a few days ago I had like spiked hair that was pink tips, I think I’d buy those studded bracelets from Hot Topic.
 Growing up, I went through every phase of rock n’ roll.
 I went from listening to the Rolling Stones, Led Zeppelin, The Beatles to listening to AFI, The Refused, Rancid, Alkaline Trio that went into Blink 182, Fall Out Boy, Panic!
 At the Disco.
 The first rock band I ever heard was Queen.